2020 | interactive wearable

 411

-I am Jake Wright, a new media artist based in Brooklyn, NY, and an instructor at the New York City College of Technology (CityTech).
-My work broadly relates to digital communications, conveying messages through arrays of screens incorporated into wearables and sculpture.
+Jake Wright is a new media artist and cyberneticist.
+His work relates to the design and ubiquity of human-machine interfaces, and their influence on human communication and thought.
+In addition to his artistic practice, he is an instructor at the New York City College of Technology (CUNY-CityTech) and Pratt Institute.
 Contact via email at jwright.prof@gmail.com, or use the links to the right.below.